-It is fair to say however, that the US forces enjoy a much greater access to helicopters than do ours, it’s just not as dramatic as the figures used this week.
+It is fair to say, however, that the US forces enjoy much greater access to helicopters than do ours, it’s just not as dramatic as the figures used this week.

-Whilst we might have 10 Chinooks in theatre, only 7 of them are available for routine taskings.
-The others are used for on call casevac and other purposes.
+Whilst we might have 10 Chinooks in the theatre, only 7 of them are available for routine taskings.
+The others are used for on-call casevac and other purposes.
 We have a small number of Lynx (which can’t fly in the day and are being withdrawn) and 8 Sea King HC4’s

 We Have Increased Helicopters by 60%